 Thinking longer-term I have also planted several pyracanthas within photographing distance of our conservatory.
 These are now bearing fruit in more ways than one, last year I got some lovely photos of the robin feeding on the berries and throughout the winter they sustained a wide range of birds and small mammals.

-Read our guide to planting to attract birds into the garden.
+Our guide to planting to attract birds into the garden

 Get your camera prepared